 What to Look For in Oil-Free Moisturizers

 An ultra-moisturizing ingredient, hyaluronic acid couldn’t be a better fit for those looking to keep their face dewy without oil.
 Because it holds so many times its weight in water, its effects are instantaneous, leaving you glowing after application.
-Board-certified dermatologist and founder of SKIN FIVE by AVA MD and the AVA MD full-service dermatology centers, Ava Shamban, MD, tells Byrdie that "it is a superstar at alleviating dry skin.”
+Ava Shamban, MD, tells Byrdie that "it is a superstar at alleviating dry skin.”

 Listed in the ingredient list of oil-free moisturizers as rose water or rose extract, this flower has numerous skincare benefits.
 It helps to moisturize dry skin, and if you experience redness, you’ll potentially receive benefits in that realm, as well.
 Dr. Ava Shamban says that “rosewater fights inflammation, helping to reduce redness and blotchiness.”